More than 20 states sue Trump administration over frozen after-school and summer funding

 Atlanta Mayor Dickens names Courtney English interim chief of staff

-A top advisor to the mayor, English previously served as chair of the Atlanta Board of Education.
+A top adviser to the mayor, English previously served as chair of the Atlanta Board of Education.

 The new airport chief wants you to have to spend less time at the airport